lipemat/go-live-update-urls/readme.txt

 ### Features

 * Database table by table selection.
-* Updates serialized data in core tables.
+* Updates serialized data.
+* Updates encoded URL.
 * Easy to use admin page - which may be found under Tools.
 * Works on both multisite and single site installs.